pawelpiwosz/AnsibleFirstSteps/Chapter-05/README.md

     - nginx
 ```

-The assumption was, that this playbook will be used for Ubuntu system.
-And what
+The assumption on the beginning of this tutorial was, that this playbook will
-if this playbook will be run on other, like RHEL?
-It is high probability of
+be used for Ubuntu system.
+And what if this playbook will be run on other,
-errors.
+like RedHat?
+It is high probability, I can say - certainty of errors.
 In this case, there is a possibility to limit targets for execution, using
 `when`: